You must register as a landlord before you rent out a residential property in Scotland (there are some exceptions).

 I have an HMO licence.
 Do I still need to register?

 If you let a House in Multiple Occupation (HMO), you will have already been found to be ‘fit and proper’ by us.
 You and your properties will still need to be registered.
-This will happen automatically and you will not need to pay.
-If you let properties which are not HMOs, these must also be registered.
+You must complete an application (see How do I register).
+You will not need to pay if you let properties which are not HMOs, these must also be registered.

 I am an agent managing private rented property.
 Do I need to register?